mefercs/QualityAssurance/main.md

+Mocha allows us to test asynchronous operations like calls to API endpoints using a plugin called `chai-http`
+- chai is an assertion library
+- headless browser (zombieJS) allow us to simulate human interaction with a page
+  - They are browsers whithout a GUI
 # assert - chai

 if the assert is not true the 'text' is showed as an error an the compiler stops